 12 Temples in Bangkok You Should Know About

-There are over 40,000 temples spread right across Thailand, of which more than 400 are located right in Bangkok.
-If you hadn’t figured, Thailand is a very religious country with about 92 percent of the population following Buddhism.
+There are over 40,000 temples across Thailand, and more than 400 of them are in Bangkok.
+If you hadn’t figured, Thailand is a very religious country with about 92% of people being Buddhist.

-To truly understand Thailand’s culture, you need to visit a few temples, and there is no better place to start than in Bangkok.
+To truly understand Thailand’s culture, you must visit a few temples.
+And, there is no better place to go temple hopping than Bangkok.

-While many first-time tourists rush to the popular temples in Bangkok like Wat Phra Kaew and Wat Arun, there is obviously plenty more to see.
-But where do we start?
+Many first-time visitors rush to Bangkok’s top temples like Wat Phra Kaew and Wat Arun.
+However, there is obviously plenty more to see.
+So where do we start?

-I’ve compiled a list of 12 temples in Bangkok that you really should know about.
-This includes some of the popular temples and many lesser known temples that many tourists overlook.
+Here I’ve compiled a list of 12 temples in Bangkok that you really should know about.
+This includes popular destinations like Wat Phra Kaew to local secrets like Wat Chakrawat (the crocodile temple).

 - Bangkok Temples Map